- Our Generation Projects

 Watch an aerial view HERE

-Our second project at Ham Lane has now been operational since the end of November 2015 and by the end of July 2016 had generated 675 MWh of clean renewable electricity and saved over354 tonnes of CO2.
+Our second project at Ham Lane has now been operational since the end of November 2015 and by the end of August 2016 had generated 792 MWh of clean renewable electricity and saved over 415 tonnes of CO2.

 Community Fund update – August 2016

-The Community Benefit Fund Committee (CBFC) has now completed the grant awarding process.
+The Community Benefit Fund Committee (CBFC), administered by Transition Portishead (Reg Charity No. 1164715), has now completed the grant awarding process for 2016.

 The Committee was delighted with the range and quality of the schemes being supported.
 It is estimated that collectively they will save over 50MWh of power every year, with annual savings in excess of 12 tonnes of carbon dioxide.